HarikanKangbid/TouchDeviceManager/README.md

 # TouchDeviceManager
-use for get result from touch health chaeck devcie device list
+use for get result from touch health check devcie device list
 - TemperatureTD1241
 - OximeterTD8255